 A decade after leaving the group, Ljungberg returned to the fold.
 She switched Scheffler for her husband, Jens Sylsjo, and Sandberg for Anders Lundstrom.
 Scheffler and Sandberg would later recruit Tulley, van der Haagen, and Penten for a touring offshoot, dubbed Rednex Tribute.

-The official Rednex trio continued to perform, release singles, and participate in multiple European music competitions until 2009, when control of the Rednex reverted to the band’s founders after years under Ljungberg’s management.
+The official Rednex trio continued to perform, release singles, and participate in multiple European music competitions until 2009 when control of the Rednex reverted to the band’s founders after years under Ljungberg’s management.
 She was released, along with Lundstrom and Sylsjo.
-Conveniently, the Rednex Tribute lineup were still active and they became the official Rednex.
+Conveniently, the Rednex Tribute lineup was still active and they became the official Rednex.
 In early 2009, they released a single for a new scheduled album, but the effort wouldn’t materialize due to low sales.
 Tulley left the group again, replaced by Rednex female vocalist 4.0, Dakotah (Nadja Flood).

-Over two decades after formation, Rednex released the single ”Innit for the Money” in 2016. ~ Neil Z. Yeung
+Over two decades after its formation, Rednex released the single “Innit for the Money” in 2016. ~ Neil Z. Yeung